ogarcia/rockpass/README.md

 $ sudo systemctl start rockpass
 $ sudo systemctl enable rockpass
 ```

+Warning: The only binary provided is for `linux-amd64`, if you need to run
+Rockpass on another architecture (like a Raspberry Pi) you must compile it,
+see how to do it in the [from source section](#from-source).

 Note that the systemd unit uses a dynamic user that has a persistent
 directory in `/var/lib/rockpass/` so it is recommended that the SQLite DB be